|

 For more complex states, like those comprising multiple free particles,

-the label would need to accommodate both
+the label would need to accommodate both continuous and

-solely on one-particle states, whose definition includes that the label
+one-particle states, whose definition includes that the label

 is purely discrete.
-It is worth noting that
+It is worth noting that specific bound states of two

-specific bound states of two or more particles, like the ground state of
+or more particles, like the ground state of a hydrogen atom, are also

-a hydrogen atom, are also considered one-particle states in this
+considered one-particle states in this context.
+While such states are

-context.
-While such states are not elementary particles, the distinction
+not elementary particles, the distinction between composite and

 Equations (1.5.1) and (1.4.26) inform us about the transformation behavior of these states under homogeneous Lorentz transformations.